bazelbuild/continuous-integration/README.md

 This workspace contains the setup for the continuous integration system of Bazel.
 This setup is based on docker images built by bazel.

+## For users of Bazel continuous integration system

+If you are a user of the CI system, you might be interested in the following document:

+* [owners](docs/owners.md): explains how to add a job for a repository owner.
+* [user](docs/user.md): explains how to use the CI system for a Bazel contributor.

+## For maintainers of Bazel continuous integration system

 Make sure you have a Bazel installed with a recent enough version of it.
 Also make sure [gcloud](https://cloud.google.com/sdk/) and [docker](https://www.docker.com) are correctly configured on your